Friday, July 7, 2017

 For nearly three years now, I have been a "volunteer musician" at an area home care and hospice facility.

 My first and only previous experience was to visit and witness the awarding of a lifetime achievement award to a longtime colleague.
 I got a hurried call about his transfer to the hospice and the impending award presentation, and the urgency of his terminal condition that forced its presentation.
-I remember the the day and occasion so well because it was my birthday and I had been up late reading and grading semester final exams.
+I remember the day and occasion so well because it was my birthday and I had been up late reading and grading semester final exams.

 I got to the facility just in time for the presentation and played briefly for the family members gathered (quite a few, as he was from a large family).
 Needless to say, the rush and varieties of emotion in that space were thick enough to cut with a butter knife, but the time was very special.
 As I was leaving the facility, one of the nurses at the main desk asked me if I volunteered very much at facilities like the hospice.
 I said that I had not, even though my experiences playing at churches, schools, community centers, hospitals and various special gatherings over the years are so many that I can only remember the most unusual ones!!
 (My colleague made his transition three days later.)